 On one hand, the idea behind this organization of care was to take care of patients with COVID‑19 in a closed circuit, without any exchange of patients or staff between outbreak and non-contaminated areas.
 On the other hand, this organization of work was intended to ensure that health institutions did not become places of propagation.
 It is an efficient organization of care method, designed in such a way as to apply all elements of the plan in a complementary way.

 Ensure that organization of care allows for a health care corridor.
 Be alert and demand that closed circuit care is applied.
 As the CNESST guide indicates, “Adaptations must be made to limit the risk of transmission when physical distancing principles cannot be respected::•

-The FIQ recommends going further and ensuring that your work team is stable and composed of colleagues assigned to a specific clientele for the same 24-hour period.
+The FIQ recommends going further and ensuring that your work team is stable and composed of colleagues assigned to a specific clientele.

 A checklist for practicing during COVID-19

 The FIQ developed a checklist to give you useful information on practicing during COVID-19 especially if you are asked to practice in a new centre of activities (including a modular unit outside of the institution).